Order of the Medjidie

-Order of the Medjidie (نشانِ مجیدیه, August 29, 1852 – 1922) is a military and civilian order of the Ottoman Empire.
-The Order was instituted in 1851 by Sultan Abdulmejid I.
+Order of the Medjidie (نشانِ مجیدیه, August 29, 1852 – 1922) was a military and civilian order of the Ottoman Empire.
+The order was instituted in 1851 by Sultan Abdulmejid I.

 History

-Instituted in 1851, the Order was awarded in five classes, with the First Class being the highest.
-The Order was issued in considerable numbers by Sultan Abdülmecid as a reward for distinguished service to members of the British Army and the Royal Navy and the French Army who came to the aid of the Ottoman Empire during the Crimean War against Russia and to British recipients for later service in Egypt and/or the Sudan.
-In Britain it was worn after any British gallantry and campaign medals awarded, but, as an Order, before foreign medals like the Turkish Crimean War medal.
-The Order was usually conferred on officers but a few enlisted soldiers and sailors also received it in a lower class.
+Instituted in 1851, the order was awarded in five classes, with the First Class being the highest.
+The order was issued in considerable numbers by Sultan Abdülmecid as a reward for distinguished service to members of the British Army and the Royal Navy and the French Army who came to the aid of the Ottoman Empire during the Crimean War against Russia and to British recipients for later service in Egypt and/or the Sudan.
+In Britain it was worn after any British gallantry and campaign medals awarded, but, as an order, before foreign medals like the Turkish Crimean War medal.
+The order was usually conferred on officers but a few enlisted soldiers and sailors also received it in a lower class.
 During World War I it was also awarded to a number of German, Austrian and Bulgarian officers.

-The Order was often conferred on non-Turkish nationals.
+The order was often conferred on non-Turkish nationals.

-Design of the Order
+Design of the order

 On the obverse of the star is Sultan Abdülmecid's royal cipher surrounded by an inscription on a gold-bordered circle of red enamel; all on a star of seven triple quills with small crescents and five-pointed stars between them, suspended from a red enameled crescent and star suspender with green enameled edges.